spiffaz/Devops/Go/3/README.md

 This is a book management system with a mySQL database.
+(Work in progress)

 See the project structure below: